maia2a/server-in-orbit/README.md

-# Let's create the README.md file with the content
-readme_content = """
 # Server in Orbit

 Welcome to **Server in Orbit**, a project designed to simulate a space-bound server environment, exploring innovative ways to handle computation and data transmission between Earth and satellites.